CFelgueiras/vertx-simple-reactive-rest-api-mongo/README.md

-# Simple asynchronous REST API using Vert.x, MongoDB and Docker
+# Simple reactive REST API using Vert.x, MongoDB and Docker

 This repository provides a template for building a completely self-contained reactive micro-service using a REST API as a proof of concept.